Jazzar Pasha: Service with the Mamluks of Egypt

 Al-Jazzar arrived in Egypt as a freeman and was not a mamluk (manumitted slave soldier) in the traditional sense.
-However, the respect and admiration he gained from the Mamluks of Egypt for his loyalty to his Mamluk master and the revenge he took on the Bedouin for his death earned him a welcoming into the Mamluk ranks.
+However, the respect and admiration he gained from the Mamluks of Egypt for his loyalty to his Mamluk master and the revenge he took on the Bedouin for his death earned him a welcome into the Mamluk ranks.
 Among those impressed with the loyalty and courage of al-Jazzar was Ali Bey al-Kabir, who adopted al-Jazzar as his protégé.
 Ali Bey appointed al-Jazzar sanjak-bey (district governor) of Cairo, and he became known as "Ahmad Bey al-Jazzar".
 Al-Jazzar was tasked with enforcing law and order in the province, but was also assigned to discreetly eliminate Ali Bey's enemies.
 He shared this task with Abu al-Dhahab at times.

 In September 1768, Ali Bey instructed al-Jazzar and Abu al-Dahab to assassinate Salih Bey because Ali Bey perceived him as a threat to his power.
 Al-Jazzar was wary of killing his old friend and master, and proceeded to warn Salih Bey of Ali Bey's plot.
 Salih Bey did not believe that Ali Bey, a close friend and ally, would have him killed and dismissed al-Jazzar's warning, going so far as to approach Ali Bey himself and report the matter.
 Ali Bey denied the plot and informed Salih Bey that he was only testing the loyalty of al-Jazzar.
 Salih Bey was indeed ambushed and killed by Ali Bey's men.
 Al-Jazzar was present among the hitmen, but did not participate in the actual assassination.
 Abu al-Dahab, who was also present, reported al-Jazzar's lack of enthusiasm in the operation to Ali Bey.

-Fearing for his life in lieu of his betrayal of Ali Bey, al-Jazzar fled Cairo dressed as a Maghrebi.
+Fearing for his life in light of his betrayal of Ali Bey, al-Jazzar fled Cairo dressed as a Maghrebi.
 Before leaving his home, he instructed his family to tell anyone who inquired about him that he was ill and could not see visitors.
 Ali Bey's men sought to arrest al-Jazzar and learned of his escape to the port of Alexandria and pursued him.
-However, al-Jazzar managed to board a ship heading to Istanbul hours before the arrival of Ali Bey's men to the port.
+However, al-Jazzar managed to board a ship heading to Constantinople hours before the arrival of Ali Bey's men to the port.